mohsunb/arch-install-notes/README.md

-# A personalized tutorial on how to install Arch Linux.
+# My notes on how to install Arch Linux.

+**Note: This is not a tutorial to be followed by others.**

 ## Set the time to update automatically:
 ```